asr/fotc/src/fot/FOTC/Program/Mirror/README.txt

 The mirror function: A function with higher-order recursion
 ------------------------------------------------------------------------------

-Given the constructor (Bove, Krauss, and Sozeua 2010)
+Given the constructor (Bove, Krauss and Sozeua 2012)

 tree : A → [ Tree A ] → Tree A